guimagalhaes/dmidecode/README.md

 # dmidecode
-A demonstration on how to parse and decode SMBIOS tables
+A demonstration on how to parse and decode SMBIOS tables.

 It uses the /dev/mem 'method' of reading the SMBIOS tables available at special memory address.